-The teaching 'stint' will be 32 hours per annum.
-The stint will chiefly comprise undergraduate lectures/classes, but may also include Masters level seminars and a contribution to the Faculty's intensive language-learning programmes.
-In addition, the successful applicant will be expected to take a full part in undergraduate examining (including the setting and marking of language/translation papers), in the recruitment, supervision and examining of graduate students, and in the administration of the Faculty.
+The teaching 'stint' will be 40 hours per annum (with some alleviation in the first year), it will consist largely, or entirely, of undergraduate lectures and Masters level seminars.
+In addition, the successful applicant will be expected to take a full part in undergraduate and graduate examining, in the recruitment and supervision of MPhil students, and in the administration of the Faculty.

-The organisation of teaching in the Faculty is primarily the responsibility of subject groups, known as caucuses.
-Classical Art and Archaeology is placed in the hands of the 'D Caucus'.
-The successful applicant will be expected to be an active member of the D Caucus, and to contribute to the development of the subject in the University.
+The organisation of teaching in Classical Literature is placed in the hands of a group known as the 'D caucus'.
+The successful applicant will be expected to be an active member of the caucus and to contribute to the development of the subject in the University.
 Small-group undergraduate teaching for Colleges ('supervision') is not part of the formal duties of University Teaching Officers (although they are strongly encouraged to take a share in it).
 It is remunerated separately at an hourly rate.
-There is a formal university limit on college teaching of 12 hours a week.